MacGormend History, Family Crest & Coats of Arms

 Early History of the MacGormend family

-Another 179 words (13 lines of text) covering the years 117 and 1172 are included under the topic Early MacGormend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacGormend research.
+Another 90 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early MacGormend History in all our PDF Extended History products and printed products wherever possible.

 MacGormend Spelling Variations

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name MacGormend were encountered in the archives: Gorman, MacGorman, O'Gorman and others.